arrow-py/arrow/docs/index.rst

 Introduction
 ------------

-Arrow is a Python module providing a smooth, sensible way of creating, manipulating, formatting and converting dates and times.
+Arrow is a Python module that offers a smooth, sensible way of creating, manipulating, formatting and converting dates and times.
 Arrow is simple, lightweight and heavily inspired by `moment.js <https://github.com/timrwood/moment/>`_ and `requests <https://github.com/kennethreitz/requests>`_.

 Key features
 ============